sysprog21/rv32emu/docs/prebuilt.md

 # Prebuilt Binaries

-There are some prebuilt binaries placed in [rv32emu-prebuilt](https://github.com/sysprog21/rv32emu-prebuilt).
-When invoking testing or benchmarking, the prebuilt binaries will be pulled into `build/linux-x64/` and `build/riscv32/` directory in default.
-The RISC-V binaries are built from [xPack RISC-V GCC toolchain](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) with `-march=rv32im -mabi=ilp32` options.
+The prebuilt binaries for [rv32emu](https://github.com/sysprog21/rv32emu) are prepared primarily because the [RISC-V Sail Model](https://github.com/riscv/sail-riscv) executable is required for the [RISC-V Architecture Test](https://github.com/riscv-non-isa/riscv-arch-test), and selected RISC-V ELF files are useful for ISA simulation validation and testing.
+Some of these prebuilt binaries are stored in [rv32emu-prebuilt](https://github.com/sysprog21/rv32emu-prebuilt).
+During testing or benchmarking, these binaries are automatically downloaded into the `build/linux-x86-softfp/` and `build/riscv32/` directories by default.
+The RISC-V binaries are compiled using the [xPack RISC-V GCC toolchain](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) with the options `-march=rv32im -mabi=ilp32`.

 To fetch the prebuilt binaries manually, run: